Can I write for the Chicago Review of Books?

 What are you looking for in a pitch?

 Long answer: Passion for the subject matter, first and foremost, and a compelling reason why this book or author would be of interest to readers of the CHIRB.
 We are particularly interested in hearing about small press/under-the-radar titles; books by BIPOC, LGBTQ+, and Midwestern authors; and works in translation.
 If you are pitching a book that is likely to get widespread coverage elsewhere in the media, we’d like to know why you specifically are well-positioned to review this title and what would differentiate your piece from others.
-Do you have a personal connection to the book, or author?
+Do you have a personal connection to the book (or author, if you’re pitching an interview)?
 Do you have an academic background in the topic?
 Have you read every book the author has written and can’t wait for their newest release?
 Be sure to mention it!

 Short answer: we want to know why this book and why you.